cristinavaghi/plumky/README.md

+# PLUMKY - Population modeling of tumor growth kinetics and bayesian predictions

 Program to run predictions of tumor kinetics with bayesian inference and likelihood maximization.
 Specifically designed to perform backward extrapolation of initiation time.

 # Program requirements